anubhavsaxena14/Threat-Detection-using-Sentiment-Analysis/README.md

 • Used Lexicons as input in a machine learning approach for training to get better accuracy.

 • Compared accuracy with different hidden layers.

+• Neural Network with back propogation using one hidden layer.

+• Activation function: Unipolar Sigmoidal Function.